JabRef/user-documentation/en/Autosave.md

 ## Purpose

-The autosave feature helps to prevent loss of data by saving the opened database on user interactions.
+The autosave feature helps to to save an opened database without manual intervention.
-So there is no need to save the database manually after changing it.
 Furthermore it synchronizes your local files which are associated with appropriate [shared SQL databases](SQLDatabase).

 ## Activation